paulbradish/awesome-digital-marketing/README.md

       * [Yoast](https://yoast.com/wordpress/plugins/seo/) - Yoast helps you with your website's search engine optimization, with our internationally loved software and our online SEO courses.
     * [Themes](https://wordpress.org/themes/) - Find the perfect theme for your WordPress website.
 Choose from thousands of stunning designs with a wide variety of features and customization options.
        * [Divi](https://www.elegantthemes.com/gallery/divi/) - Not just another Wordpress theme.
 This is a complete design framework that allows you to design and customize every part of your website from the ground up.
 If only It was the default WP install...
+       * [Elementor](https://elementor.com/features/wordpress/) - Elementor is the platform web creators choose to build professional WordPress websites, grow their skills, and build their business.

 ## Customer Support
 Improve conversions and user experience with __Customer Support__ baked into your website.